- Love This

 This is another method of using CBD which involves taking them through the mouth.
 It is different from mixing with food and drinks because you have to use the product in its raw form.
 A good example is CBD gummies which can be chewed.
 There are also other similar snacks.
 You can also take the CBD tincture and capsules orally.

-The New Research Shows CBD Oil Can Help With Post-Workout Recovery… Or does it?
+New Research Shows CBD Oil Can Aid Post-Workout Recovery… Or does it?

 The truth is that cannabidiol (CBD) is becoming a popular dietary supplement, and an effective medication for many conditions.